etler/stream-weaver/TECHNICAL.md

 #### AI Model Performance Fine Tuning

-AI Models may be tailored to the task that best suit their performance characteristics.
+AI Models may be tailored to the task that best suits their performance characteristics.
 A less capable but fast AI model could be used at the top level to do simple high level templating to initialize broad parallelization of the answer generation early in the AI content generation flow.

 #### Multi Modal AI and Component Stream Composition